 Process-oriented programming employs concurrency as a design tool for constructing software applications.
 Small independent concurrent processes are composed to form larger components, which through continued composition form the application as a whole.
-The developer is dissuaded from using forms of sharing which may introduce race-hazards and aliasing errors; they may even be prevented from doing so by the compiler [44].
-Instead interaction between processes takes place via explicit communication and synchronisation primitives.
-These expose dependencies at the design level and permit diagrammatic representations such as Figure 12.
-While in the past message-passing concurrency mapped processes one-to-one to processors [21, 42], process-oriented designs are intended to be architecture independent [9, 17, 25, 32].
+The developer is dissuaded from using forms of sharing which may introduce race-hazards and aliasing errors; they may even be prevented from doing so by the compiler [1].
+Instead, interaction between processes takes place via explicit communication and synchronisation primitives.
+These expose dependencies at the design level and permit diagrammatic representations such as Figure 1.
+While in the past message-passing designs mapped processes one-to-one to processors [2, 3], process-oriented designs are intended to be architecture independent [4-7].